nolanhergert/spirolab/README.md

 # spirolab
-A fun visualization of the combination of sine wave audio in the phase space. https://nolanhergert.github.io/spirolab/index.html
+A fun visualization of the combination of interactive sine wave audio frequencies in the phase space. https://nolanhergert.github.io/spirolab/index.html

 Also known as a spirograph or a lissajous figure, or a harmonograph.
 This is a lab for audio spirographs...spirolab :)